yokose-ks/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

 -----------
 course_id
 -----------
-  The ID of the course run they user is enrolling in (for example, MITx/6.002x/2012_Fall).
+  The ID of the course run that the user is enrolling in (for example, MITx/6.002x/2012_Fall).
 You can get this from the URL when you view the courseware on your browser.

 ---------
 created